I have a Ph.D. in Ethnology and a Master’s degree (cand.mag.) in Applied Cultural Analysis, both from the University of Copenhagen.

 I have extensive experience with the design and implementation of ethnographic fieldwork projects, mixed-methods studies, and analyses focusing on people’s experiences of ageing in relation to national and municipal social, health, and eldercare policies, particularly home-based health initiatives such as 'reablement' programmes.

-I am currently coordinating the research project, ‘Standing together – at a distance: how Danes are living with the corona crisis’, which is based at the Department of Public Health.
-This interdisciplinary project is documenting mental health in Denmark during the COVID-19 pandemic through a series of timed online surveys and qualitative interviews with specific population groups.
+From 2020-21, I coordinated the research project, ‘Standing together – at a distance: how Danes are living with the corona crisis’, which was based at the Department of Public Health.
+This interdisciplinary project documented mental health in Denmark during the COVID-19 pandemic through a series of timed online surveys and qualitative interviews with specific population groups.

-As coordinator, I am responsible for organising the project’s daily operations and coordinating work tasks related to analysing data from both the surveys and interviews as well as scientific communication and public outreach via the project’s website (https://coronaminds.ku.dk/english/).
-I have also been involved in public-outreach activities; e.g., writing scientific articles and analyses; building the project’s website; being interviewed by the Danish media; publishing debate articles in the Danish press; and contributing to international blog posts.
+As coordinator, I was responsible for organising the project’s daily operations and coordinating work tasks related to analysing data from both the surveys and interviews as well as scientific communication and public outreach via the project’s website.
+I was also involved in public-outreach activities; e.g., writing scientific articles and analyses; building the project’s website; being interviewed by the Danish media; publishing debate articles in the Danish press; and contributing to international blog posts.

 I have strong interdisciplinary and international networks from my longstanding collaborations with the Center for Healthy Aging (CEHA), the International Alliance of Research Universities (IARU), and the World Health Organization (WHO)/Europe.
-I am also associated with the research project “Harnessing the Power of Big Data to Address the Societal Challenge of Ageing”, and an active member of several professional associations, research groups, and academic networks both in Denmark and in international contexts.
+I am also an active member of several professional associations, research groups, and academic networks both in Denmark and in international contexts.

-Originally from the US, where I worked on Capitol Hill in Washington, D.C., before developing a career in publishing and corporate communications, I have lived in Denmark since 2008.
+I am originally from the US, where I worked on Capitol Hill in Washington, D.C., before developing a career in publishing and corporate communications.
+I have lived in Denmark since 2008.